Email

 Students in graduation robes hold banners representing each graduate school

 UChicagoGRAD is dedicated to contributing to a supportive and inclusive environment for all community members.
-We believe that intellectual and demographic diversity are the keys to innovative research and development.
-Through campus initiatives and partnerships, we strive to provide women, first-generation, immigrant, lower income, and underrepresented students with the resources to succeed on campus and beyond.
+We believe that diversity is a key to innovative research and development.
+Through campus initiatives and partnerships, we strive to provide all students with the resources to succeed on campus and beyond.

-In order to increase the enrollment of students from traditionally underrepresented backgrounds to pursue master’s and doctoral degrees at the University, UChicagoGRAD supports divisional and departmental recruitment efforts through the following initiatives:
+In order to attract students from a diverse array of backgrounds to pursue Master’s and doctoral degrees at the University, UChicagoGRAD supports divisional and departmental recruitment efforts through the following initiatives:

 The University of Chicago’s diverse community provides the varying voices and perspectives essential to our mission of pursuing new knowledge.
 The backgrounds of our students, faculty, staff, and alumni enrich our culture.
 The following offices provide student resources that help to foster diversity on campus:

-• The Bias Education Response Team (BEST) consist of administrators who are available to support and guide students seeking assistance in determining how to handle a bias incident.
+• The Bias Education Support Team (BEST) consist of administrators who are available to support and guide students seeking assistance in determining how to handle a bias incident.

 • Student Disability Services facilitates the full participation of students with a disability and works to remove physical and attitudinal barriers, which may prevent their full participation in the University community.